Scale free chaos in the confined Vicsek flocking model

 This work paves the way to studies in many directions.
-Many directions consist of exploring other possible transitions on chaotic and non-chaotic windows of the parameter space.
+Possible directions consist of exploring other possible transitions on chaotic and non-chaotic windows of the parameter space and the effect of anisotropic confinement on the phase transition studied here.
+Exploring a possible phase transition to flocking black holes in self-gravitating models of swarms \cite{gor16} might be worth pursuing.
 On the theoretical side, can we find the invariant measure of the chaotic attractors and characterize scale-free-chaos phase transitions as $N\to\infty$ in terms of the invariant measure?
 This could bring together dynamical systems and nonequilibrium statistical mechanics studies and yield fruitful new ideas and methods.